GIT-REPLAY(1) Git Manual GIT-REPLAY(1)

 Limit the commits output to ones with author/committer header

-lines that match the specified pattern (regular expression).
-With
+lines that match the <pattern> regular expression.
+With more than

 --committer=<pattern>).